inevolin/DiscordSpeechBot/README.md

 # DiscordSpeechBot
-A speech-to-text bot for discord with music commands and more using NodeJS.
+A speech-to-text bot for discord with music commands and more written in NodeJS.

 You can follow the steps below to get this bot up and running.